-Schedule regular video conferencing sessions with the people that you work with so you can connect on a deeper level through face-to-face communication.
+Go beyond keeping in touch through social media – schedule regular video conferencing sessions with the people that you work with so you can connect on a deeper level through face-to-face communication.
 Stay connected through the day using instant chat services like the RingCentral App that make it feel like you’re chatting to friends.
 Schedule appointments regularly with mentors in your team so you can catch up with whatever’s going on in the office.

 Challenge 4: Technology trips you up as a digital nomad

-For instance, consider doing your research in advance when you’re going to a new location so you can find remote working facilities and coworking offices near you.
+For instance, consider doing your research in advance when you’re going to a new location so you can find remote working facilities and co-working spaces near you.
 You can also track down computer repair stores if necessary, too.
 Speak to your IT team about the things you can do to fix common problems with your laptop or cloud software and make sure you’re up-to-date on how to use your tools.

 Is Remote Working the Future of Work?